browserstack/requests-debugger/README.md

     - Windows: `RequestsDebugger.exe <args>`

 ## How to use
-- Since the tool acts like a proxy, you will have to set the proxy to be used by your client binding to `localhost:9687`. i.e.
+- To use tool as a proxy, you will have to set the proxy to be used by your client binding to `localhost:9687`. i.e.
   - For Java:
     - ```
       System.getProperties().put("http.proxyHost", "localhost");